The Pinebook Pro is coming this year, say Pine64.

 - 10,000 mAh battery

-Ports wise there’s an SD card slot, USB 3.0 and 2.0 ports, a USB Type-C port supporting charging and video out, headphone jack, and a 2MP front-facing webcam.
+Ports wise there’s an SD card slot, USB 3.0 and 2.0 ports, the USB Type-C port supports charging and video out, there’s a 3.5mm headphone jack, and a 2MP front-facing webcam.

-802.11ac WiFi and Bluetooth 4.2 come as standard.
-Oh, and the laptop does have speakers but, as always, don’t expect much from them.
+802.11ac WiFi and Bluetooth 5 come as standard.
+Oh, and the laptop does have speakers but, as with any laptop, don’t expect much from them.

 “High Performance 64-bit ARM Laptop”: